LogRocket vs Plausible for Solo Developers

 For a solo developer, the choice depends on what you are building.
 If your product is an interactive web application where bugs and UX issues directly impact retention, LogRocket is the more impactful tool.
 If your product is content-driven and your primary concern is traffic growth and understanding which content works, Plausible gives you everything you need at a fraction of the cost.

 The cost difference is significant.
-Plausible at $9 per month versus LogRocket at $99 per month (once you outgrow the free tier) is a 10x difference.
+Plausible at $9 per month versus LogRocket at $69 per month on the Team plan (once you outgrow the free tier) is roughly an 8x difference, and it widens further if you self-host Plausible.
 For most solo developers, starting with Plausible is the practical move.
 It is cheaper, faster to set up, and delivers immediate value.
 Add LogRocket later when your application has enough interactive complexity and user traffic that session-level debugging becomes worth the investment.

 If you are running both a content site (blog, docs) and a web application, the ideal setup is Plausible on your content pages and LogRocket on your application.
 Each tool goes where it adds the most value.